History, B.A.

 Courses may count only toward one distribution category.
 “Other lower-division courses” count as additional course elective requirements, not as distribution requirements.

-And any three additional courses, excluding HIST 1101, HIST 1201 and HIST 1202.
+And any three additional courses, excluding HIST 1101, 1201, and 1202.
 Note that HIST 3090 may satisfy any one of the four distribution requirements a-d, but always satisfies the pre-1500 requirement.

 History majors fulfilling program requirements described in earlier Bulletins should validate their programs with a department counselor at the time they declare the major.
 With permission of the chair, one course taken outside the department may count toward the major.
 With permission of the chair, in consultation with the department, a course taken in History may be substituted for another, where warranted and for distribution purposes.